Ronald Fields

-Ronald Fields (born September 13, 1981) is a former American football nose tackle.
-He was drafted by the San Francisco 49ers in the fifth round of the 2005 NFL Draft.
-He played college football at Mississippi State.
+Ronald Fields (born September 13, 1981) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected by the San Francisco 49ers in the fifth round of the 2005 NFL draft.

-He has also been a member of the Denver Broncos, Miami Dolphins, and Carolina Panthers.
+He was also a member of the Denver Broncos, Miami Dolphins, and Carolina Panthers.

 College career

-Ronald Fields attended Mississippi State University, where he played nose guard, won first-team All-SEC accolades, and finished his career with one sack, 172 tackles (16.5 for losses), six quarterback hurries, one forced fumble, and two fumble recoveries.
+Fields attended Mississippi State University, where he played nose guard, won first-team All-SEC accolades, and finished his career with one sack, 172 tackles (16.5 for losses), six quarterback hurries, one forced fumble, and two fumble recoveries.
 He majored in teaching and coaching.

 Professional career

 San Francisco 49ers

-Fields was selected by the San Francisco 49ers in the fifth round (137th overall) in the 2005 NFL Draft.
+Fields was selected by the San Francisco 49ers in the fifth round (137th overall) in the 2005 NFL draft.
 In his rookie season he played in four games recording seven tackles.
 He made his NFL debut versus the Seattle Seahawks on November 20.
 In 2006, he played in 13 games and finished the campaign with a career high 28 tackles.
 He also started his first game versus the San Diego Chargers.
 In 2007, he recorded 21 tackles as well as his first career sack against the Arizona Cardinals.